-In this black chalk drawing by Bernardo Strozzi , we see a more or less full sheet that has been trimmed slightly to 13 $3/4 \times 9 \text{ 1/8}$ in.
+In Bernardo Strozzi's 1620 chalk drawing Saint Peter, we see a more or less full sheet that has been trimmed slightly to 13 3/4 x 9 1/8 in.
 (35 x 23.2cm).
 This idea is supported by the distinctive back mark running right through the center of the sheet, precisely where we would expect to find such a mark if it had been trimmed down from a half-median-size sheet.

 Bernardo Strozzi, Italian.

 Saint Peter, late 1620.
+Black

-Black chalk on paper with back.
-13 3/4 x 9 1/8 in.
+chalk on paper with back.
+13 3/4

+x 9 1/8 in.
 (35 x 23.2cm).
+The

-The Metropolitan Museum of Art (below: detail of back mark)
+Metropolitan Museum of Art

+(below: detail of back mark)

-Meanwhile in Annibale Carracci's Nude Study of a Young Man on his Back, Carracci simply drew over the back mark like a wheel crossing cart furrows engraved in a well traveled road:
+Meanwhile, in Annibale Carracci's Nude Study of a Young Man on his Back, Carracci simply drew over the back mark, like a wheel crossing furrows engraved by a cart in a well-traveled road:

-Annibale Carracci, Nude Study of a Young Man on his Back.
-Nationalmuseum, Stockholm full-scale preparatory drawings for frescoes where the full sheets were tipped together and used as large transfer paper..
+Annibale Carracci, Nude Study of a Young Man on his Back, Nationalmuseum, Stockholm